EliHar-zz/mr_robot/board/camera/README.md

 Listen for UDP data on port 1234
 `vlc udp://@:1234`

+Now running `netstat` should show an entry for port 1234 udp
+`netstat -na | grep 1234`

 ### Troubleshoot

   * If you get **select timeout** when running `./capture`, run the following in your BBB terminal: